hudeifayusuf/Active-Directory-Lab-on-Azure/README.md

 ---

 ## Verify Network Connectivity
-  - Enable ICMP on Both VMs by openning PowerShell as Administrator and run:
+  - Enable ICMP on Both VMs by opening PowerShell as Administrator and running:
      ```powershell
      Enable-NetFirewallRule -DisplayName "File and Printer Sharing (Echo Request - ICMPv4-In)"
      ```